tulabutsw/methionine-content-analysis-/README.md

 # Code_for_methionine_content_analysis
-This Matlab script is used to perform the methionine content analysis described in Yang et al. Cell 2019.- The Matlab script documents the methionine content analysis for Yang et al. Cell 2019.
+This Matlab script is used to perform the methionine content analysis described in Yang et al. Cell 2019.

 ## Method
 To estimate the significance of the enrichment of methionine in the C-terminal low complexity region (150